chisumo2016/renting-office-app/reservation.md

 #TODO Housing keeping
 [x] Delete all images when deleting an office
-[ ] Use the default disk to store public images so it's easier to switch tp different drivers in production [ ] Switch to using Sanctum guard by default
+[ ] Use the default disk to store public images so it's easier to switch tp different drivers in production [x] Switch to using Sanctum guard by default
+[] use the new [assertNotSofDeleted]  /laravel/framework/pull/388
-[x] use keyed implicit binding in the office image routes so laravel scopes to the office that image belongs to [tweet]
+[ ] use the new LazilyRefreshDatabase testing trait on the base test case [x] use keyed implicit binding in the office image routes so laravel scopes to the office that image belongs to [tweet]

 ## List Reservations Endpoint